 Environmental Surety Bonds

-Environmental surety bonds include performance and payment bonds when contaminated property is being remediated and license and permit bonds required for landfills, wetland mitigation, and other industries which may impact the environment.
+Environmental bonds — which are required types of surety bonds needed for environmental contractors — are put in place to protect environmental integrity when large or small construction projects involve any number of environmental risks.
+They include performance and payment surety bonds when the contaminated property is being remediated, and license and permit bonds for landfills, wetland mitigation, and other industries which may impact the environment.

 What are Environmental Surety Bonds?